NaluKit/nalu/etc/wiki/04 Nalu Processor Plugins.md

 }
 ```

-To define a node of the DOM as an extension point where childs can be added, just set an id using the `id`-attribute.
+To define a node of the DOM as an extension point where children can be added, just set an id using the `id`-attribute.
 The selector attribute inside the `@Controller`-annotation will be used to look for a node inside the DOM with the selector value as id.
 Once the node is found, all children of the node will be removed and the new child added.

 ## GWT based Widget Sets